ezylstra/TBC_UACollab/README.md

 First stage of the project: cleaning up and merging two sets of Tucson Bird Count data.
 1. TBC data entered directly into Access database (currently managed by Tucson Audubon): [TucsonBirdCount-Access.csv](OriginalData/TucsonBirdCount-Access.csv)
-2. TBD data entered into eBird: [TucsonBirdCount-eBird.csv](OriginalData/TucsonBirdCount-eBird.csv)
+2. TBC data entered into eBird: [TucsonBirdCount-eBird.csv](OriginalData/TucsonBirdCount-eBird.csv)

 For more on the TBC, see the [Tucson Audubon website](https://tucsonaudubon.org/our-work/conserving-birds/citizen-science/tucson-bird-count/).
 Briefly, there are more than 100 routes in the Tucson Valley.
 Most routes contain 8-12 survey locations (sites).
 Urban routes are surveyed one morning each spring.
 Sites in parks are surveyed quarterly.
 At most sites, observers conduct a 5-min stationary count, recording the number of birds of each species observed.